openhab/website/blog/2024-12-15-openhab-4-3-release.md

 Especially Blockly users on Raspberry Pis with a 32-bit OS will love this change, as the JavaScript Scripting automation add-on, which is used by Blockly under the hood, is known to compile scripts very slowly on these devices.
 Please note that not all automation add-ons support pre-compilation (yet).

+### Allow excluding Items and Groups from Persistence

+You may want to persist all items but a few.
+While this has always been possible by defining a group containing all items to persist and only persisting the items in this group, it creates a maintenance burden to always have to add new items you want to persist to this group.

+The new exclusion functionality now allows you to easily exclude individual items or groups of items from a persistence strategy and service.
+This can be configured in persist files by putting a ! in front of the items or groups to exclude, or through the UI persistence configuration.
 ## Main UI Enhancements

 _Florian Hotze ([@florian-h05](https://github.com/florian-h05)), openHAB Maintainer_